EU FILMS STAFF JOB DESCRIPTIONS

 the lighting director for the project

-the head technician in terms of camera operation and exposure
+- acts as the head technician in terms of camera operation and exposure

 - decides on focal length, f-stop,